 (redirect req "/blog/tadam-is-magic/" 301))

-Also redirect-permanent in case you want to use the 308 state directly, although it can also be done like the previous examples.
+You can also use redirect-permanent if you want to get the 308 status directly, although this can be done in the same way as in the previous examples.

 (redirect-permanent [req] [url]))